 Writing an Effective Cover Letter

-Pro Tip: Never stop learning in social media!
-Stay curious, push through challenges, and keep growing your skills.
+Tip: Never stop learning on social media!
+Stay curious, push through challenges, and keep growing your new social media skills.

 Acing the Interview Process